SmartTraceIO/visfresh-web/Visfresh-WEB/docs/RestService.md

 ### Delete Device Group ###
 Method *GET*, method name *deleteDeviceGroup*.
 Method parameters:
 1. name - group name
+2. id - group ID
+One from 'name' or 'id' should be presented
 [(example)](#markdown-header-delete-device-group-example)

 ### Add Device to Group ###
 Method *GET*, method name *addDeviceToGroup*.
 Method parameters:
 1. groupName - group name.
+2. groupId - group ID.
-2. device - device IMEI.
+3. device - device IMEI.
+One from 'groupName' or 'groupId' should be presented
 [(example)](add-device-to-group-example)

 ### Remove Device from Group ###
 Method *GET*, method name *removeDeviceFromGroup*.
 Method parameters:
 1. groupName - group name.
+2. groupId - group ID.
-2. device - device IMEI.
+3. device - device IMEI.
+One from 'groupName' or 'groupId' should be presented
 [(example)](remove-device-from-group-example)

 ### Get Devices of Group ###